 Terrill holds a BS in business administration from the University of North Carolina at Greensboro Bryan School of Business and Economics and an MBA from the University of Maryland Smith School of Business.

-After joining the College of Business in 1993, she taught corporate finance and banking for over 20 years.
-She received the Distinguished Teaching Award and the University Distinguished Teaching Award along with achieving tenure in 2001 and full professor in 2009.
+Farrell joined the College of Business faculty in 1993 and taught corporate finance and banking for more than 20 years.
+She earned tenure in 2001, became a full professor in 2009 and received both the Distinguished Teaching Award and the University Distinguished Teaching Award.

-Farrell’s research interests include executive compensation, executive turnover and succession, and other corporate governance issues.
-Her publications have appeared in such journals as the Journal of Business, Journal of Accounting and Economics, Journal of Corporate Finance, Review of Quantitative Finance and Accounting, National Tax Journal, Journal of Banking and Finance, Journal of Financial Research and others.
+Her research focuses on executive compensation, turnover and succession, and corporate governance.
+Her work has appeared in journals including Journal of Business, Journal of Corporate Finance, Journal of Accounting and Economics, and Journal of Banking and Finance.

 Ashish is an Indian-American business leader.
 He is currently Vice President of Supply Chain Strategy for GlaxoSmithKline (GSK), a global biopharm company.
 Ashish is a certified Six Sigma Master Black Belt and Lean Manufacturing Coach.